To the Lighthouse & Clarissa Dalloway Book Prize Overview

 –Virginia Woolf, Mrs. Dalloway

-AROHO’s To the Lighthouse Poetry and Clarissa Dalloway “everything but poetry” Book Prizes are awarded annually to one woman’s excellent unpublished collection of poetry (48 to 96 pages) and prose (50,000 to 150,000 words), respectively.
+AROHO’s To the Lighthouse Poetry and Clarissa Dalloway “everything but poetry” Book Prizes are awarded annually to one woman’s excellent unpublished collection of poetry (48 to 96 pages) and prose (15,000 to 75,000 words), respectively.
 We encourage and enjoy a diverse range of topics and styles for both competitions.
 For the Clarissa Dalloway Book Prize, accepted genres include but are not limited to memoir, biography, novel or novella, young adult literature, and graphic novels.
-Winners receive $1000 and publication of their submitted collection by Red Hen Press.
+Winners receive $1000 and publication of their submitted collection.
 In addition, AROHO will provide promotional efforts and coverage of some related travel expenses, constituting an additional $1000 in value.

-Judged by esteemed writers and poets such as Alice Quinn, Tracy K. Smith, Eloise Klein Healy, C.D.
+Judged in the past by esteemed writers and poets such as Alice Quinn, Tracy K. Smith, Eloise Klein Healy, C.D.
 Wright, and Kate Gale, whose reputations accompany the winning publication into the marketplace, these awards proliferate the number of prized women poets and writers seeing their words in print.

 View the To the Lighthouse & Clarissa Dalloway Showcase to see past winners, honored judges, and winning work.